 Blogs and web sites

 History research is of little value unless it is made available to others, and that now means putting it on the web.
 There are a number of programs that make it easy to acquire a web presence.
-Prestonhistory.com is powered by WordPress.com and in 18 months of use has proved easy to master and problem free in operation.
+Prestonhistory.com is powered by WordPress.com and in three years of use has proved easy to master and problem free in operation.
 The free base model is perfectly adequate for most web publishing needs.
 There is a separate program, WordPress.org, which offers more control over the appearance of the site and many more tools.
 However, it is more complicated to set up and has to be self-managed.